Here’s What Conor McGregor Messaged Coach After Floyd Mayweather Agreed To Fight

 Conor McGregor has been confident about his chances against Floyd Mayweather Jr. since the moment their superfight became official.

-A lot’s been said in the lead up to the Aug.
-26 tilt, which perhaps is the most highly anticipated boxing match in history.
+A lot has been said in the lead up to the Aug.
+26 tilt, which perhaps is the most highly anticipated boxing match in years.
 Some of the trash talk has been humorous, while some has been downright stupid.
 But one of the most interesting quotes to emerge from the fracas actually occurred right after Mayweather agreed to fight.

 “McGregor just said, ‘The man has made a grave error.
 This is going to be Bruce Lee s**t.
 This is water becoming the cup,’ ” McGregor’s coach, John Kavanagh, said on “The MMA Hour” on Monday.
 “First of all, I read that and I went, ‘Oh, the Mayweather fight is actually on.’
 I didn’t quite believe it until then, so that blew me away, and my brain starts racing, ‘okay, I’ve got to put certain wheels into motion.”